Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 Katas are pretty common in coding (and martial arts).
 Katas are about practicing and perfecting fundamental skills.
 There are a few different skills we need to see here.

 The first thing is git!
-It's seriously important so we want to see you developing good habits.
+It's seriously important so we want to see you develop good habits.

-For every exercise in this project, you need to make a new pull request and a new branch on github.
+For every exercise in this project, you need to make a new pull request and a new branch on GitHub.

 So, if you are writing code for the first exercise then you should do this: